skybber/firerunner/README.md

 ==========

 Firebug extension intended to open source files of web pages in running IDE like eclipse, IntelliJ IDEA or another editor.
-It is very effective especially for large single-page projects.
+It speeds up development productivity especially for large single-page projects.
   Extension can be parametrized to execute anything with whatever argument so another usecases can be found.